Isoaxe/instavatar/readme.md

 ### Set up CORS reverse-proxy server

 CORS headers need to be added to the Instagram API request in order for it to succeed.
 This is done by [setting up a server](https://github.com/Isoaxe/cors-server).
 As noted in its `readme`, you will be able to _test_ a proxied app such as `instavatar` if it's run in development mode (using `localhost` ports `3000` or `5000`).
 That is, you can test `instavatar` locally using the remotely-hosted server provided there.
+To do so, simply leave the value of [`remoteProxyUrl`](https://github.com/Isoaxe/instavatar/blob/master/public/app.js#L12) unaltered.
 If you want to deploy `instavatar` so that it's also hosted remotely, you will need to set up your own instance of the CORS proxy server.

 ### Configure variables